-Biomedical Informatics has become an essential component of research that advances the frontiers of genomic science.
+Biomedical Informatics has become essential to advancing the frontiers of genomic science.
 The increasing volume and rapid output of genomics and other molecular data has created a great challenge for scientists who need to reduce and interpret massive volumes of data into meaningful results.
 Bioinformatics entails the creation of databases for storing data; algorithms for analyzing data; tools to integrate, compare, and visualize data; and highly specialized computational scientists to build the infrastructure and interpret disparate datasets.

 The Innovation Center for Biomedical Informatics (ICBI) was launched in 2012 as an academic hub for innovative research in the field of biomedical informatics – a specialization of bioinformatics – with the goal of enabling more individualized approaches to health care based on patient genetics.
 ICBI’s mission is to enhance translational research at Georgetown University Medical Center and, in turn, attract and educate the next generation of scientists and physicians for which biomedical informatics will be an integral part of both biomedical research and clinical practice.